giorginolab/vmd_diffusion_coefficient/paper/paper.md

 # Summary

-Computing diffusion coefficients from classical molecular dynamics (MD) simulations is a common task used to assess solvent and lipid dynamics both in bulk and in confined regions.
+Computing diffusion coefficients from classical molecular dynamics (MD) simulations is a common task when assessing solvent and lipid dynamics both in bulk and in confined regions.
 Solute-modulated lateral diffusion of lipids is especially interesting in biological membranes, where it plays a role in receptor activity and raft